 Welcome to Healthcare Lawyers For Dentists, Doctors & Veterinarians

 Whether you are a dentist that is seeking to expand your practice and increase your income, a physician who has cared for patients for many years and is now looking to retire by selling your practice and cashing in on years of hard work, or an associate veterinarian that has received an offer and want your associate employment contract reviewed, I can help you reach your goals while minimizing your risk and legal liability.
-We specialize as healthcare lawyers for dentists, doctors and and other medical practices.
+As healthcare lawyers our law office is focused on representing dentists, doctors and veterinarians in buying, selling, and start up of dental and medical offices and vet clinics.

 After selling, buying, or starting-up your practice, the last thing you want is to find out that your rights have not been properly protected in a contract and you now will have to deal with unexpected legal headaches or worse yet find out that there were liabilities for which you remain responsible.
 The issues involved in selling or buying run-of-the-mill businesses are different than the issues that come up and should be dealt with in transactions for selling or buying dental and medical practices and vet clinics that average business attorneys are not familiar with and you will be much better served and protected if you have an attorney that is familiar with healthcare transactions involving dental, medical, and veterinary offices.